datalogics/pdf-java-toolkit-hsm-samples/README.md

 * To use these samples, you will need an HSM device, and the associated JARs and development software provided by the HSM supplier.
 Currently supported HSM devices:
   * [_SafeNet Network/LunaSA HSM_](http://www.safenet-inc.com/data-encryption/hardware-security-modules-hsms/luna-hsms-key-management/luna-sa-network-hsm/)

+## Providing an HSM password
+You will need to supply a login password for your HSM device.
+The sample is written to retrieve the password from a properties file.
+This file is not included in the repo—you will need to add it to your system.

+By default, this file is named `hsm.properties` and contains a single entry:

+    hsm.password=SPAAbQDhVOzF+t9ANEg

+It will search for this file in the current working directory, or the user's home directory, in that order.

 ## Using with an evaluation version of PDFJT

 The evaluation version of PDF Java Toolkit has license management, and a different artifact name: ``pdfjt-lm``.
 There's also a corresponding ``talkeetna-lm`` which similarly depends on ``pdfjt-lm``.
 Switching to use these versions of PDF Java Toolkit and Talkeetna is provided with Maven profiles.